 The estimated average time to complete all three sections of the COMPASS Placement Test is 2 to 2.5 hours.
 Since the test is self-paced you may take more or less time to complete the full test.
 Back to Top

 You are not required to take all sections (English, Mathematics and Reading) of the COMPASS Placement Test at the same time; however, you must complete all sections before meeting with an Academic Advisor.
 Back to Top

 Required: Student ID number and Photo ID (driver’s license, passport, school ID, etc.)

 Optional: Nonprogrammable personal calculator or you may use calculator on the computer

 You are permitted to use a nonprogrammable calculator on the Mathematics section of the COMPASS Placement Test.
 You may either use what is provided by LCCC at the time you test or your own nonprogrammable calculator.
-Cell phones, blackberries, IPODs, PDAs and other such devices are not allowed.
+Cell phones or other electronic devices are not allowed.
 Back to Top

 A paper copy of your results will be provided to you immediately after you have completed your testing session.
 Back to Top

 Your scores are valid for two years, but students can retest once, without cost, during that two year period.
 If the test is to be taken a third time, however, a charge will incur.
 If two or more years elapse between the time that you tested and when you plan to take your first English or Math class, retesting is required.
 Back to Top

 You may or may not have to re-test depending on the types of classes you have already completed and the amount of time that has passed since you last tested or attended.
 Contact the Advising Office at 610-799-1137 or firstname.lastname@example.org for more information specific to your situation.
 Back to Top